Swotfabs/champaign-planning-application/README.md

 # Description

-This is a small react project that is part of an application to the Champaign County Regional Planning Commission Software Developer I position.
+This is a small react project that is part of an application.
 Created by Fabian Junge.

 ## Objective

 This website will grab data from the U.S. Census Bureua on the amount of people who commuted in different ways.
 The data will be obtained dynamically for the years 2010 - 2019, the data for a specific year being fetched and given whenever the user selects what year to view.

-Note: You wanted to see my thinking process and some brutal honesty so that's just what you are going to get.
-Expect to see some comments or commit messages that are just semi-processed thoughts.
-The end product should be documented well but throughout I'm just going to write stuff down.

 ### Running the Code